We have information you must know before you buy the Altima.

 The front seats in the Altima sedan are relatively large.
 They feel firm and supportive.
 They also have optional power lumbar support and elevate substantially, allowing a better view between all the SUVs on the road.
 The seats in the Coupe are unique, with more aggressive bolsters befitting this model's sporty aspirations.

 The shift lever occupies the forward portion of the center console separating the front bucket seats.
+Two upholders sit behind it and in front of a bi-level storage bin.
 Altimas with the continuously variable transmission have a foot-operated parking brake, but the gear selector is slightly awkward for using the manual shift feature.
-Cars with a manual transmission have a handbrake next to the shifter.
-Even when it's not engaged, the handbrake sits up at just about the right height to trip the bottom of a coffee cup as it's lifted out of one of the cup holders situated between the shift lever and the bi-level center storage bin.
+Cars with a manual transmission have a handbrake next to the shifter, where it belongs.

-The Altima Sedan's rear seat is roomy enough for two good-sized adults traveling to dinner or the movies, though we're not sure about a cross-country trek.
+The Altima Sedan's rear seat is roomy enough for two good-sized adults traveling to dinner or the movies, though they may not have enough contour for a cross-country trek.
 The center seat is best left to age 12 or less.
 Access to the rear seat is easy, in the Sedan.

 As would be expected, the Coupe is a slightly different story.
 Its front-passenger seatback has a release lever on the inboard side that allows the driver to ease passenger access to the rear seat.
 That access isn't particularly awkward, because the lever folds the seatback and slides the entire front-passenger seat forward in its track.
 The only problem is that the front seat forgets its settings, returning to a pre-set, default position in its track and seatback angle.